wildan3105/github-langs/CONTRIBUTING.md

 - Fork the repository
 - Create a feature/bug/whatever-you-mean branch
 - Commit the change
-- Push to the branch
+- Push to that branch
-- Create pull request
+- Create pull request to master branch

 ## Maintainer(s) :